oracle-livelabs/spatial-graph/spatial-ai/ev/create-predictive-models/create-predictive-models.md

 ### Prerequisites

-* Completion of Lab x - Create non-spatial predictive models
+* Completion of Lab 3 - Prepare data

 ## Task 1: Open the pre-built notebook for this lab